ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 # Open OnDemand

-We have recently built a new way to access the clusters called [Open OnDemand](https://openondemand.org) (OOD).
+[Open OnDemand](https://openondemand.org) (OOD) is platform for accessing the clusters that only requires a web browser.
-This is a web-portal that provides a shell, file browser, and graphical interface for certain apps (like Jupyter or MATLAB).
+This web-portal provides a shell, file browser, and graphical interface for certain apps (like Jupyter or MATLAB).
-Currently, this is only available for Farnam and Grace.

 ## Access